 Staff working at the practice were supported to maintain their continuous professional development as required by the General Dental Council.
-Staff told us they had good access to training and the practice monitored it to ensure essential training was completed each year.
-The dentists and staff each sought information and learning from different web sites, journals and training sessions.
-They cascaded and shared the learning to the other staff.
+Staff told us they had good access to training and the practice monitored it, to ensure essential training was completed each year.

-Minutes of staff minutes showed that learning was taken from complaints, significant events, and staff feedback for example a patient had made a complaint, the dentist refunded the patients fee, this was discussed at a staff meeting held in August 2015.
+Minutes of staff minutes showed that learning was taken from complaints, significant events, and staff feedback.

 Audits were undertaken to monitor performance and drive improvements.
+We noted that the last audit of dental care records was 2013.